Ethics & Compliance

 The Chief Ethics and Compliance Officer reports quarterly to the Ethics and Corporate Responsibility Committee (ECRC), a long-standing Leidos Board of Directors committee.
-The ECRC charter establishes its oversight of ethics policies and practices, including ethics training, case trends disciplinary actions, and conflicts of interest.
-In order to provide effective oversight, the ECRC keeps itself knowledgeable about ethics and compliance conditions and trends in the broader industry and within Leidos.
+The ECRC charter establishes its oversight of ethics policies and practices, including ethics training, case trends, disciplinary actions, and conflicts of interest.
+In order to provide effective oversight, the ECRC keeps itself knowledgeable about ethics and compliance trends in the broader industry and within Leidos.

-The ECRC also reviews policies and practices in the areas of sustainability, including the safety and protection of the environment; charitable contributions; and political, social and environmental issues that may affect the company's business operations, performance, public image or reputation.
+The ECRC also reviews policies and practices in the areas of sustainability, including the safety and protection of the environment; charitable contributions; and political, social and environmental issues that may affect the company's business operations, performance, public image, or reputation.